-At the time of writing, there are well over 100 identified compounds in the cannabis plant.
-Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two most abundant, and also the two best-known compounds.
-Each of these cannabinoids has different properties and can affect the body in very different ways.
+There are well over 100 identified compounds in the cannabis plant.
+Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two most abundant and best-known, but each has different properties and can affect the body in very different ways.

-The most obvious difference is the fact that THC provides you with a ‘high,’ whereas CBD does not.
-Also, although you can get CBD products made from the cannabis plant, legal issues mean that sellers tend to extract their CBD from the industrial hemp plant.
+The most obvious difference is that THC provides users with a ‘high,’ whereas CBD does not.
+It is possible to get CBD products made from the cannabis plant.
+However, legal issues mean that sellers tend to extract their CBD from the industrial hemp plant.

-Both hemp and cannabis affect their powers on the human body through the endocannabinoid system (ECS).
-The ECS is a series of receptors and a host of compounds called endocannabinoids that act on those receptors.
-Together, these influence an enormous amount of vital functions including pain, appetite, sleep and much more.
+Both hemp and cannabis (marijuana) affect the human body and mind through the endocannabinoid system, or ECS.
+The ECS is a series of receptors and neurotransmitters that work together to influence an enormous number of vital functions, including pain, appetite, sleep, and much more.

-THC is the first true star of the cannabis plant and is the reason why people experience a high.
-While there is no doubt that a high THC strain will alter your mind, the compound also has medicinal benefits that are often overlooked.
+THC is the first true star of the cannabis plant; it is the reason people experience an intoxicating high.
+There is no doubt that a high THC strain will alter your mind.
+However, the compound also has an array of potent medicinal benefits.

-When THC penetrates your brain, it stimulates the cells and results in dopamine release.
-THC also activates your cannabinoid receptors, which have an impact on your brain in many ways.
-While some THC strains give you a burst of energy and creativity, some give you a mellow feeling as the high takes over the body.
-In particularly strong strains, the effects can hit you within 10 minutes.
+When THC penetrates the brain, it stimulates cells to release dopamine.
+THC also activates cannabinoid receptors, which impact the brain in many ways.
+Some high-THC strains give users a burst of energy and creativity.
+Other strains provide a mellow feeling as the high takes over the body.
+In particularly strong strains, effects can hit within 10 minutes.
 Here are some of the typical effects of THC:

 - Increase in appetite

-CB2 receptors, on the other hand, are typically found in the immune system and are responsible for the anti-inflammatory effects of CBD.
-While THC directly affects both receptors, CBD acts indirectly on them and boosts the level of endocannabinoids in your body.
-In addition, CBD also prevents the natural breakdown of endocannabinoids.
+CB2 receptors, on the other hand, are found in the immune system and various organ and tissue systems throughout the body.
+These receptors are responsible for the anti-inflammatory effects of CBD.
+While THC directly affects both receptors, CBD acts indirectly on them and boosts the level of endocannabinoids in the body.
+Also, CBD appears to prevent the natural breakdown of endocannabinoids.
 Here are some of CBD’s most common effects:

 When it comes to the euphoric effects of cannabis, we must focus on the CB1 receptors concentrated in the nervous system and brain.
 THC binds well with CB1, while CBD does not.
-In simple terms, the THC molecule is ideally shaped to make the connection – kind of like a plug in a socket.
+In simple terms, the THC molecule is ideally shaped to make the connection; like a key in a lock.
 Once this connection occurs, THC stimulates the CB1 receptors.

-Additionally, the compound also partially mimics the ‘bliss molecule’ called anandamide, which is a naturally occurring endocannabinoid.
-THC’s resemblance to anandamide means that whenever it activates CB1 receptors, it helps to produce the blissful feelings often associated with cannabis.
+THC also partially mimics anandamide, aka the ‘bliss molecule,’ which is a naturally occurring endocannabinoid.
+THC’s structural resemblance to anandamide means that whenever it activates CB1 receptors, it helps to produce the blissful feelings associated with cannabis.

 Recent research has found that when a cannabis plant’s cannabinoids, flavonoids, and terpenoids are combined, they work far better for medicinal purposes than any individual compound.
-The phenomenon is known as the entourage effect, and together, cannabis’ compounds can create positive effects that are impossible for any compound to do alone.
+This phenomenon is known as the entourage effect.
+Together, cannabis’ compounds can create positive effects that are potentially impossible for any compound to do alone.

-A perfect example is the use of cannabis to treat chronic pain.
-While THC alone does a fantastic job alleviating the pain, CBD can reduce symptoms of anxiety that may come with having chronic conditions.
+A perfect example is the use of cannabis for chronic pain.
+While THC alone could help alleviate pain, CBD can reduce symptoms of anxiety that may come with having chronic conditions.
 CBD for sleep is also becoming quite popular.
-A combination of THC, CBD, and terpenes have proven particularly effective against depression, arthritis, anxiety disorders, and migraines.
+A combination of THC, CBD, and terpenes is potentially effective against depression, arthritis, anxiety disorders, and migraines.

-In 2014, Uruguay became the first country in the world to legalize weed for recreational use.
-In Canada, Bill C-45 was passed.
-This law allows for the possession of up to 30 grams of cannabis.
-It also legalizes the sale of cannabis for adult recreational use from sanctioned retailers.
-In the United States, cannabis is federally illegal.
-However, it is legal for recreational use in some states.
+In 2014, Uruguay became the first country in the world to legalize cannabis for recreational use.
+In Canada, Bill C-45 was passed, allowing for the possession of up to 30 grams of cannabis.
+(It also legalizes the sale of cannabis for adult recreational use from sanctioned retailers).
+In the United States, cannabis is still federally illegal.
+However, it is legal for recreational use in a growing number of states.

 Final Thoughts on CBD Vs. THC

-Due to the passage of the Farm Bill, CBD has become quite prolific.
-Individuals can now purchase a variety of CBD infused products, including oils and capsules.
+Due in large part to the passage of the Farm Bill, CBD has become immensely popular.
+Individuals can now purchase a variety of CBD-infused products, including oils and capsules.
 Initial studies indicate that CBD may aid in mitigating many conditions.
-In fact, CBD may be helpful in finding relief from some symptoms of Parkinson’s disease.
-Future studies may reveal more regarding CBD and its possible applications.

-As the number of studies about CBD and THC increase, a greater understanding of how each compound can benefit individuals can be more thoroughly discussed and analyzed.
+As the number of studies about CBD and THC increases, researchers can learn to understand how each compound could benefit humans.